ngoomie/PDQoTD/README.md

 ![Example screenshot](example.png)

 ## Misc info
 Requires `DBI` and `WebService::Discord::Webhook` from the CPAN.
 Find the `$url` var and change it to have your webhook URL.
 Run periodically using a cron script or similar.
-Has been tested on Fedora 36 & 37 as well as Rocky Linux 9.
+Has been tested on the following operating systems:
+- Fedora (36, 37)
+- Rocky Linux (9)

+Please open an issue if you've successfully run it on other operating systems and they'll be added.

 ## Database info
 Create a database from the included 'questions.sql' file.